SupremeSingh/SupremeSingh/README.md

 ## Current Interests 🏗️

+As a keen observer of the web, I'm excited to study and contribute to the following research directions -

 - Bridging Web2<>Web3: Blockchains are siloed databases, limited to their own user-generated information.
 How can blockchains learn about the world around them securely?
-- Accountable Data Privacy: As AI agents on-ramp to blockchain protocols, what changes do they bring to the Web3 user experiene, and what's the impact of AI agents on data sovereignty
+- Accountable Data Privacy: As AI agents on-ramp to blockchain protocols, what changes do they bring to the Web3 user experiene, and what's the impact of AI agents on data sovereignty?
-- Zero-Knowledge Proof Systems: Consensus is a ****.
-It's slow and expensive, and most Web3 users do not participate in it.
+- Zero-Knowledge Proof Systems: Consensus is hard.
+It's slow and expensive, and most users do not participate in it.
 How can blockchains cut down on cost,latency and energy consumption safely?

 <!--
 **SupremeSingh/SupremeSingh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.